 - owners withholding payment

-- frustrated contractors claiming they don’t know the difference between a punch list and warranty
+- frustrated contractors claiming they don’t know the difference between a punch list and a warranty

 - neither party agreeing on the definition of “substantial completion.”